edwardlavender/flapper/README.md

 patterns of space use) and the extent to which new data sources influence ecological inferences under different circumstances (e.g. the extent to which sparse or regular PAT detections improve estimates of space use).
-To this end, `flapper` provided joined-up routines for the evaluation of approaches for the estimation of patterns of space use under different conditions; namely:
+To this end, `flapper` provides joined-up routines for the evaluation of approaches for the estimation of patterns of space use under different conditions; namely: